sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/generate-certificates.md

 ## Public key infrastructure (PKI)

-To use TLS, you must either posses existing [public key infrastructure (PKI)][8] or generate your own Certificate Authority (CA) for issuing certificates.
+To use TLS, you must either possess existing [public key infrastructure (PKI)][8] or generate your own Certificate Authority (CA) for issuing certificates.

 This guide describes how to set up a minimal CA and generate the certificates you need to secure Sensu communications for a clustered backend and agents.